-As at 31 December 2023, gross loans and advances to customers: BAM 584 million, related impairment allowance: BAM 39.7 million and, for the year then ended, impairment loss recognised in the profit or loss: BAM 3.2 million (31 December 2022: gross loans and advances to customers: BAM 557 million, related impairment allowance: BAM 52.5 million and, for the year then ended, impairment gain recognised in the profit or loss: BAM 0.3 million).
+As at 31 December 2024, gross loans and advances to customers: BAM 611 million, related impairment allowance: BAM 41.8 million and, for the year then ended, impairment loss recognised in the profit or loss: BAM 4.2 million (31 December 2023: gross loans and advances to customers: BAM 584 million, related impairment allowance: BAM 39.7 million and, for the year then ended, impairment loss recognised in the profit or loss: BAM 3.2 million).

-Refer to Accounting policies, Note 4 Use of estimates and assumptions/material uncertainties in relation to estimates, Note 40 Loans and advances and Note 56 Credit risk.
+Refer to Accounting policies, Note 3 Use of estimates and assumptions/material uncertainties in relation to estimates, Note 38 Loans and advances and Note 55 Credit risk.

-Impairment allowances represent Management Board's best estimate of the expected credit losses ("ECLs") within loans", "exposures") at the reporting date.
-We focused on this area as the measurement of impairment allowances requires the Management Board to make complex and subjective judgements and assumptions.
-The Bank calculates allowances for credit losses in accordance with the relevant models, assumptions and sources of data, and assessed whether such models, assumptions, data and their application and Herzegovina ("EBA"), which combines the requirements of IFRS 9 "Financial Instruments" with the FBA-prescribed minimum requirements for provisioning.
-The impairment allowances for performing exposures (Stage 1 and Stage 2 in the framework's hierarchy) and non-performing (Stage 3) exposures below BAM 100 thousand individually are determined by modeling techniques relying on key parameters such as the probability of default (PD), taking into account historical experience, identification of exposures with a significant (deterioration in credit quality and forwarblooking information (together, "collective impairment allowance").
-Testing the design, implementation and operating effectiveness of selected controls over the approval, recording and monitoring of loans, including these relating to the identification of significant increase in credit risk, loss events and default, appropriateness of the classification of exposures into performing and non-performing, calculation of days past due, collateral valuations and calculation of the impairment allowances.
 Key audit matter How our audit addressed the matter Impairment allowances represent Management Board's best estimate of the expected credit losses ("ECLs") within loans and advances to customers (collectively, "loans", "exposures") at the reporting date.
 We focused on this area as the measurement of impairment allowances requires the Management Board to make complex and subjective judgements and assumptions.
 The Bank calculates allowances for credit losses in accordance with the requirements of the Banking Agency of the Federation of Bosnia and Herzegovina ("FBA"), which combines the requirements of IFRS 9 "Financial Instruments" with the FBA-prescribed minimum requirements for provisioning.
-The impairment allowances for performing exposures (Stage 1 and Stage 2 in the framework's hierarchy) and non- performing (Stage 3) exposures below BAM 100 thousand individually are determined by modelling techniques relying on key parameters such as the probability of default (PD), exposure at default (EAD) and loss given default (LGD), taking into account historical experience, identification of exposures with a significant deterioration in credit quality and forward- looking information (together, "collective impairment the assistance of our own financial risk management ("FRM") and information technology (IT) specialists included, among others: Inspecting the Bank's ECL methods and assessing their compliance with the relevant requirements of the regulatory and financial reporting frameworks.
+The impairment allowances for performing exposures (Stage 1 and Stage 2 in the framework's hierarchy) and nonperforming (Stage 3) exposures below BAM 150 thousand individually are determined by modelling techniques relying on key parameters such as the probability of default (PD), exposure at default (EAD) and loss given default (LGD), taking into account historical experience, identification of exposures with a significant deterioration in credit quality and forward-looking information (together, "collective impairment allowance").
+Our audit procedures in this area, performed, where applicable, with the assistance of our own financial risk management ("FRM") and information technology (IT) specialists included, among others: Inspecting the Bank's ECL methods and assessing their compliance with the relevant requirements of the regulatory and financial reporting frameworks.
 As part of the above, we identified the relevant models, assumptions and sources of data, and assessed whether such models, assumptions, data and their application are appropriate in the context of the said requirements.
 We also challenged the Management Board on whether the level of the methodology's sophistication is appropriate based on an assessment of the entity-level factors; Making relevant inquiries of the Bank's credit risk management, finance and IT personnel in order to obtain an understanding of the provisioning process, IT applications used therein, key data sources and assumptions used in the ECL model.
-Also assessing and testing of the Bank's IT control environment for data security and access; Testing the design, implementation and operating effectiveness of selected controls over the approval, recording and monitoring of loans, including those relating to the identification of significant increase in credit risk, loss events and default, appropriateness of the classification of days past due, collateral valuations and calculation of the impairment
+Also assessing and testing of the Bank's IT control environment for data security and access; Testing the design, implementation and operating effectiveness of selected controls over the approval, recording and monitoring of loans, including those relating to the identification of significant increase in credit risk, loss events and default, appropriateness of the classification of days past due, collateral valuations and calculation of the impairment allowances.